Debugging and testing

 With that, let’s parse the second emitted message:

-Mind you, that it’s also possible to parse emitted messages of deployed contracts even outside of our test suite.
-You would just need to obtain the emitted message bodies and then use the auto-generated TypeScript bindings of Tact alongside the @ton/core
+Note that it’s also possible to parse emitted messages of deployed contracts outside of our test suite.
+You would simply need to obtain the emitted message bodies and use the auto-generated TypeScript bindings from Tact alongside the @ton/core

-library just like we did in those examples above.
+library, just like we’ve done in the examples above.

 Handling bounced messages